Takeaways

 Saving time for staff

-By automating your building, you can free staff members from routine, mundane tasks — whether those tasks are a part of managing tenant experiences or keeping building infrastructure updated.
+By automating your building, you can free staff members from routine, mundane tasks—whether those tasks involve managing tenant experiences or keeping building infrastructure updated.

 When staff members have administrative and routine busywork taken off their plates, they can dedicate their time to delighting residents with personalized service.
-And residents who feel appreciated and have positive impressions of their building are more likely to renew their leases.
+Residents who feel appreciated and have positive impressions of their building are more likely to renew their leases.